Allen-Qiu/hrea/README.md

 # Extracting Hierarchical Relationships of Aspects from Reviews Using Self-supervised Learning
 This website provides source codes and datasets for our research paper.
+We only list the datsets and codes related with amazon.
+All datasets and codes will be shared after the paper is accepted.

 dependencies: Pytorch, cudn, sci-kit learn, NLTK

 ## Steps